Ziang-Lu/Coursera-Algorithms/3-Greedy Algorithms, Minimum Spanning Tree, and Dynamic Programming/2-Dynamic Programming/5-Optimal BST Problem/Optimal BST Problem.md

 ### Optimal BST Problem

-Originally, a perfectly balanced BST, like a Red-Black Tree will provide the best performance (O(log n)) when frequency of access is uniform (or known, and thus must be infered as uniform).
+Originally, a perfectly balanced BST, like a Red-Black Tree will provide the best performance (O(log n)) when frequency of access is uniform (or unknown, and thus must be infered as uniform).

 ***